faithvoid/script.cortanawireless/README.md

 ## Issues:
 - Because the built-in wireless adapter on the Raspberry Pi can't be bridged, your Xbox will be on a different subnet than the rest of your devices.
 For just playing online games and using online homebrew software this is fine, but this means you won't be able to FTP into your Xbox or possibly use System Link.
 If System Link doesn't work, XLink Kai will work incredibly well out of the box with zero configuration, just installing + running it on the Pi!
 - It can take between 10-15 seconds to connect to a new wireless network.
 This is to be expected as whenever you connect to a network via this script, the entire wlan0 device is shut down and then brought back up after writing to wpa_supplicant.conf.
 I wouldn't worry about it too much, as I doubt anyone's going to be hopping between connections every 5 seconds, but definitely something to work on optimizing.
-- This is hella insecure.
-Using sudo on scripts you don't know is risky.
-That being said, this is the only way I could get all of this to work, and it sure does work.
-I'm not using my Pi for anything mission-critical so it works great for me.
+- This implementation is very insecure.
+The scripts run with sudo privileges, and the Flask server can receive commands from basically any client that sends the correct request to the correct port.
+Maybe don't run this on mission-critical devices or devices directly exposed to the web, but it's Fine for a device you just leave connected to your 20+ year old game console.

 ## TODO:
 - Integrate [XboxWirelessAdapter by agarmash](https://github.com/agarmash/XboxWirelessAdapter) once both projects are a bit more mature, negating the need for an XBMC script altogether.
 - Improve XBMC UI (specifically copying how the wireless manager looks in the Xbox dashboard) & webserver UI (for external access outside of the Xbox)
 - Improve WiFi connect/disconnect speeds
-- Add safe shutdown command.
+- Better authentication?